 Traditional styled in appears above the deck my equipped with all the modern

 technology and comforts below.

-Sailing yachts are likely to have comfortable twin beds ideal for single travlers or to better accommadate children.
+Sailing yachts are likely to have comfortable twin beds ideal for single travelers or to better accommodate children.

 If it is sporty performance you seek, numerous examples are available for your sailing pleasure.
 Although typically more expensive to charter, the is a genuine satisfaction spending time a state of the art modern sailing vessel is satisfying.
 They come in all sizes and include most of the largest in charter.